What Is Schumann Resonance?

 What is 7.83 Hz?

-7.83 Hz is commonly cited as the fundamental Schumann resonance frequency.
-In PEMF marketing, it is often used as a low-frequency wellness setting.
+Approximately 7.83 Hz is commonly cited as the fundamental Schumann resonance frequency.
+In PEMF marketing, it is also used as a low-frequency device setting or wellness reference.

 Is 7.83 Hz the Earth’s frequency?